dfmorrison/pyactup/README.md

 is inspired by the ACT-UP cognitive modeling toolbox.

-There is [online documentation of PyACTUp](http://halle.psy.cmu.edu/pyactup/), and the [sources](https://github.com/dfmorrison/pyactup/) are on Bitbucket.
+There is [online documentation of PyACTUp](http://halle.psy.cmu.edu/pyactup/), and the [sources](https://github.com/dfmorrison/pyactup/) are on GitHub.

 The latest version of PyACTUp can be download and install from PyPi with pip: